 One of the more exciting updates - we have integrated our Slack Message Scheduler into Slack's shortcuts!
 This will make it easier for more people in your team to discover scheduler, and quickly schedule messages.

 Now, when you start typing the /schedule command you'll be presented with some options:

 From top to bottom these options will:

 - Allow you to use the normal /schedule inline command

 - Open up the advanced modal

 - Open up more options to schedule messages

 You can also search for the shortcut as well.

-Truthfully, I'm not 100% happy with the UI here yet.
-I think it's a bit confusing and in some ways redundant.
-But we'll be adding more scheduling options shortly to let you quickly schedule messages faster.
+Truthfully, I am not 100% happy with the UI here yet.
+I think it is a bit confusing and in some ways redundant.
+But we will be adding more scheduling options shortly to let you quickly schedule messages faster!
+Stay tuned.

 Written by: Josh